-The Thomas Condon Paleontology Center is named for the first man to recognize the importance of the John Day Fossil Beds.
+The Thomas Condon Visitor Center is named for the first person to recognize the importance of the John Day Fossil Beds region.

-Thomas Condon, an early Oregon minister and self-trained scientist, was the first person to identify this region as a world class paleontological site.
-He first learned of the area's abundant fossils from soldiers in 1862 Condon ministered to at a church he had established in The Dalles, Oregon.
-In 1865, he visited the basin for the first time and started excavating fossils.
-The specimens he sent to eastern museums for verification ignited scientific interest, and in recognition of his scientific work, Condon was appointed the first Oregon State Geologist in 1872.
-He would later become a professor of geology at the University of Oregon.
-He held the position until his death in 1907.
+In 1865, Condon visited the basin for the first time with the First Oregon Cavalry and started excavating fossils.
+The specimens he sent to museums on the East Coast for verification ignited scientific interest, and he donated a selection of his specimens to the Smithsonian Institution.
+In recognition of his scientific work, Condon was appointed the first Oregon State Geologist in 1872.
+He would later become a professor of geology at the University of Oregon where he held that position until his death in 1907.

 The Pioneer Missionary as Scientist